📊 CAPM Calculator

 Our CAPM Calculator uses the Nobel-prize-winning Capital Asset Pricing Model to mathematically determine exactly what return an investor should demand when buying a specific stock, given the amount of risk they are taking on.

 The core philosophy of CAPM is simple: Investors must be compensated for taking risks and dealing with the time value of money.
-If a completely safe, risk-free asset (like US Government Treasury Bonds) pays a guaranteed 4% return, an investor would only buy a risky technology stock if they mathematical expect to earn more than 4%.
+If a completely safe, risk-free asset (like US Government Treasury Bonds) pays a guaranteed 4% return, an investor would only buy a risky technology stock if they mathematically expect to earn more than 4%.
 CAPM calculates exactly what that target return needs to be by evaluating the stock's volatility (Beta) against the overall stock market.

 The Mathematical Formula